pigpigyyy/Yuescript/doc/docs/doc/README.md

 **Description:**

-Resolves the Yuescript module name to the file path.
+Resolves the YueScript module name to the file path.

 **Signature:**
 ```lua